bpicolo/realms/_posts/2016-11-16-working-on-an-mmo.markdown

 parlty to seek out feedback from others in case I go horribly wrong, and partly fo funsies.

 So that's where we are.
-Ben attempts to MMO Part 1.
+Attempting to MMO Part 1.
 Should be fun!

 [1]: https://en.wikipedia.org/wiki/Scope_creep